 The Setting: Mount Kōya

-Mount Kōya is considered to be one of the most sacred locations in Japan and is a huge temple settlement, home to the headquarters of the Koyasan Shingon School.
+Mount Kōya is considered to be one of the most sacred locations in Japan.
+It is a huge temple settlement, home to the headquarters of the Koyasan Shingon School.
+I was walking around this town throughout my time here and you can lose count of how many temples there are!

-The buddhist temple is one of many religious buildings offering homestays to guests in Wakayama but it was my preference due to their reputation as being one of the cleanest and with great meals.
-Moreover, they’ve recently had a refurbishment and although the accommodations are basic, they felt really clean and welcoming.
+The Buddhist temple is one of many religious buildings offering homestays to guests in Wakayama.
+I chose it because they have a stellar reputation as being one of the cleanest and they offer great meals.
+Moreover, they’ve recently had a refurbishment and although the accommodations are basic, it felt very welcoming.

-Your stay at Jofukuin includes both breakfast and dinner, all of which are strictly vegetarian (no meat, no fish!)
-Both meals were really tasty with way too much food for dinner but before you know it you’ve sampled a little of everything and nearly eaten everything in front of you!
+Your stay at Jofukuin includes both breakfast and dinner, all of which are strictly vegetarian (no meat, no fish).
+Both meals were really tasty with more food than you’ll ever finish.
+But before you know it you’ve sampled a little bit of everything!
+The meals are served very traditionally so this is a great experience if you are new to Japanese culture.

 Around the prefecture of Wakayama there is much more to see and do, especially if time is on your side.
 I was pretty short on time so spent my day exploring Koya (where the lodge was located) and the many temples that occupy this settlement in the mountains.